 Source: Coleen Dilenschneider

 For many museums, UGC is the ultimate form of social proof.
-In fact, 92 percent of consumers trust word of mouth marketing and UGC more than traditional forms of advertising.
+In fact, 90% of consumers trust word-of-mouth marketing and UGC more than traditional forms of advertising.

 Thanks to smartphones, your visitors have direct access to information about just about anything.
 The question is, how can museums leverage their visitors’ curiosity and interest in a way that adds to their experience and knowledge?

-As technology gets more sophisticated, there are new opportunities for museums to create engaging, interactive exhibits, as well as contests, workshops and new revenue streams, like offering the space for parties or corporate events.
-For example, The New Museum in New York averages 30 to 40 event space inquiries a day, a figure that represents roughly 7 percent of its revenue.
+As technology gets more sophisticated, there are new opportunities for museums to create engaging, interactive exhibits, as well as contests, workshops, and new revenue streams, like offering the space for parties or corporate events.
+For example, The New Museum in New York averages 30 to 40 event space inquiries a day, a figure that represents roughly 7% of its revenue.
 And the Metropolitan Museum of Art promotes its gift shop items on social media.